 2 Artibus Innovation 2019, ‘Property Services IRC Skills Forecast and Proposed Schedule of Work’, pp. 15, 23, March 2019, link

 Career Area - SEO - Real Estate - Footer

 What job opportunities could a real estate or property services course lead to?

 A real estate or property services course can lead to a number of job opportunities, from owning a real estate agency to hitting the hammer as a property auctioneer.

-Whether you're just starting out in your real estate career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of courses at a number of levels to suit you.
+Whether you're just starting out in your real estate career, want to gain more qualifications, add to your previous experience, or simply want to broaden your horizons, TAFE NSW offer a wide variety of courses, at a level to suit you.